What is hypothyroidism?

 Hypothyroidism – Diagnosis at the USZ

-If we suspect an acquired hypothyroidism in a child or adult based on the symptoms described in the initial consultation (anamnesis), a blood test can provide clarity.
+If we suspect acquired hypothyroidism in a child or adult based on the symptoms described in the initial consultation (medical history), a blood test can provide clarity.
 Such an examination is also routinely done in newborns to be able to treat any congenital hypothyroidism at an early stage.
 The initial focus of the blood test is on the concentration of the thyroid-stimulating pituitary hormone TSH.
 If its blood value is elevated, this indicates hypothyroidism.
 Then it depends on the concentration of fT4, i.e. “free” thyroxine (not bound to a protein).
 The combination of both measured values is interpreted as follows:

 - TSH increased, fT4 decreased: There is a manifest hypothyroidism, more precisely: a manifest primary hypothyroidism (in secondary and tertiary hypothyroidism the TSH as well as the fT4 is decreased, in tertiary hypothyroidism additionally the TRH level).